-HUXLEY'S LIFE AND WORK.1 II.
+HUXLEY'S LIFE AND WORK.1

 A NOTHER remarkable side of Huxley's mind was his interest in and study of metaphysics.
 When the Metaphysical Society was started in 1869, there was some doubt among the promoters whether Huxley and Tyndall should be invited to join or not.
 Mr. Knowles was commissioned to come and consult me.
-I said at once that to draw the line at the opinions which they were known to hold would, as it seemed to me, limit the field of discussion, and there would always be doubts as to when the for-bidden region began; that I had understood there was to be perfect freedom, and that though Huxley's and Tyndall's views might be objectionable to others of our members, I would answer for it that there could be nothing in the form of expression of which any just complaint could be made.
+It said at once that to draw the line at the opinions which they were known to hold would, as it seemed to me, limit the field of discussion, and there would always be doubts as to when the forbidden region began; that I had understood there was to be perfect freedom, and that though Huxley's and Tyndall's views might be objectionable to others of our members, I would answer for it that there could be nothing in the form of expression of which any just complaint could be made.

-The first "Huxley Memorial Lecture" of the Anthropological Insti-tute, delivered on November 13, by the Rt.
+1 The first "Huxley Memorial Lecture" of the Anthropological Institute, delivered on November 13, by the Rt.
 Hon.
 Lord Avebury, F.R.S., D.C.L., LL.D.
 Continued from p.
 96.

-The society consisted of about forty members, and when we consider that they included Thompson, Archbishop of York, Ellicott, Bishop of Gloucester and Bristol, Dean Stanley and Dean Alford as representatives of the Church of England ; Cardinal Manning, Father Dalgairns and W. G. Ward as Roman Catholics ; among statesmen, Gladstone, the late Duke of Argyll, Lord Sherbrooke, Sir M. Grant Duff, John Morley, as well as Martineau, Tennyson, Browning, R. H. Hutton, W. Bagehot, Frederic Harrison, Leslie Stephen, Sir J. Stephen, Dr. Carpenter, Sir W. Gull, W. R. Greg, James Hinton, Shadworth Hodgson, Lord Arthur Russell, Sir Andrew Clark, Sir Alexander Grant, Mark Batteson and W. K. Clifford it will not her and did Lord Arthur Kussen, on Annew of the will not be wondered that Mark Patteson, and W. K. Clifford, it will not be wondered that I looked forward to the meetings with the greatest interest.
-I all, I suppose, wondered who would be the first President.
-No doubt what happened was that Roman Catholics objected to Anglicans, Anglicans to Roman Catholics, both to Nonconformists; and the different schools of metaphysics also preinstantial international international pre-sented difficulties, so that finally, to my amazement, I found inyself the first President !
+The society consisted of about forty members, and when we consider that they included Thompson, Archbishop of York, Ellicott, Bishop of Gloucester and Bristol, Dean Stanley and Dean Alford as representatives of the Church of England; Cardinal Manning, Father Dalgairns and W. G. Ward as Roman Catholics; among statesmen, Gladstone, the late Duke of Argyll, Lord Sherbrooke, Sir M. Grant Duff, John Morley, as well as Martineau, Tennyson, Browning, R. H. Hutton, W. Bagehot, Frederic Harrison, Leslie Stephen, Sir J. Stephen, Dr. Carpenter, Sir W. Gull, W. R. Greg, James Hinton, Shadworth Hodgson, Lord Arthur Russell, Sir Andrew Clark, Sir Alexander Grant, Mark Patteson, and W. K. Clifford, it will not be wondered that I looked forward to the meetings with the greatest interest.
+I experienced also one of the greatest surprises of my life.
+We all, I suppose, wondered who would be the first President.
+No doubt what happened was that Roman Catholics objected to Anglicans, Anglicans to Roman Catholics, both to Nonconformists; and the different schools of metaphysics also presented difficulties, so that finally, to my amazement, I found myself the first President!
 The discussions were perfectly free, but perfectly friendly; and I quite agree with Mr. H. Sidgwick, that Huxley was one of the foremost, keenest and most interesting debaters, which, in such a company, is indeed no slight praise.

 We dined together, then a paper was read, which had generally been circulated beforehand, and then it was freely discussed, the author responding at the close.
 Huxley contributed several papers, but his main contribution to the interest of the Society was his extraordinary ability and clearness in debate.
-His metaphysical studies led to his work on Hume and his memoirs on the writings of Descartes.